MuhammadUsamaSiddiqui/circular_countdown_timer/README.md

               color: Colors.black87,
               fontWeight: FontWeight.bold),

-          // Count Order i.e forward or reverse, true for reverse and false for forward order
+          // true for reverse countdown (max to 0), false for forward countdown (0 to max)
           reverseOrder: false,

           // Function which will execute when the Countdown Ends